 C) The bill creates an exception for the migrants from communities mentioned above to grant them citizenship with neutralization.
 People from these communities can apply for citizenship after six years.
 (The previous requirement was to complete 11 years before such application.)

-This amendment will provide relief for the minorities who are living in the countries mentioned above and grant them citizenship.
+This CAA India amendment will provide relief for the minorities who are living in the countries mentioned above and grant them citizenship.
 For example, the Chakmas and Hajongs of Bangladesh.
-These two communities in Bangladesh was displaced because of the construction of the Kaptai dam.
-These two communities are living the life of refugees for last 65 years.
+These two communities in Bangladesh were displaced because of the construction of the Kaptai dam.
+These two communities are living the life of refugees for the last 65 years.

-Why is the amendment bill under constant criticism?
+Why is the Amendment Bill under Constant Criticism?

 - Once the homeland of refugees is normal and fit to live, they should head back to home.

-C) The current amendment bill contradicts these basic principles as it lists out only non-Muslim minorities from these three countries.
+The current amendment bill contradicts these basic principles as it lists out only non-Muslim minorities from these three countries.

-D) In Pakistan, around 2-5 millions of Ahmadiyya community is under persecution and discrimination by the Sunni majority in Pakistan.
+In Pakistan, around 2-5 millions of Ahmadiyya community is under persecution and discrimination by the Sunni majority in Pakistan.
 Many fundamental Islamist groups in Pakistan have started and organized the anti-Ahmadiyya movements for past many years.

-This bill does not provide the citizenship to the Tamil people in Sri Lanka, specifically to those Tamil people of Indian origin who fled to Tamil Nadu due to the Tamil massacre in Sri Lanka in 1983.
-For the development of tree plantations in Sri Lanka, the British colonists took Malaiha Tamils to Sri Lanka in 19 & 20th centuries.
-After the independence of Sri Lanka, the Maliaha Tamils have faced a massive discrimination in the hands of Sinhalese.
+This bill does not provide citizenship to the Tamil people in Sri Lanka, specifically to those Tamil people of Indian origin who fled to Tamil Nadu due to the Tamil massacre in Sri Lanka in 1983.
+For the development of tree plantations in Sri Lanka, the British colonists took Malaiha Tamils to Sri Lanka in the 19 & 20th centuries.
+After the independence of Sri Lanka, the Maliaha Tamils have faced massive discrimination in the hands of Sinhalese.

-Over the years thousands of Malaiha Tamils have receded in in India seeking for the Indian citizenship.
+Over the years thousands of Malaiha Tamils have receded in India seeking for Indian citizenship.
 But the current Act does not recognize their plea for citizenship.
 The reason being that the ‘Tamil’ is an ethnic identity, not a religious identity as required by the proposed amendment.

-In Nepal, natives of the Madhesh plains of Southern Nepal in Terai belt of South Asia are an indigenous ethnic group called Madhesis.
+In Nepal, natives of the Madhesh plains of Southern Nepal in the Terai belt of South Asia are an indigenous ethnic group called Madhesis.
 They are considered as dual-citizens, Indian and Non-Nepalis by other major communities of Nepal.
 But, the Madhesis being an ethnic group and not a religious group has no recognition in the currently proposed amendment bill.